Our Top Free Resource

 Retirement plan assets are a great way to support the work at the University of Denver because they not only help support our mission, but they also can provide tax relief for your loved ones.

-Do you have money saved in an employee retirement plan, IRA or tax-sheltered annuity?
-Each of these plans contains income that has yet to be taxed.
-When a distribution is made from your retirement plan account, your beneficiaries will owe federal income tax.
+Money in an employee retirement plan, IRA or tax-sheltered annuity has yet to be taxed.
+When a distribution is made from your retirement plan account to a beneficiary, that person will owe federal income tax.

 Consider leaving your loved ones less heavily taxed assets and leaving your retirement plan assets to the University of Denver to support our work.
-As a nonprofit organization, we are tax-exempt and will receive the full amount of what you designate to us from your plan.
-You can take advantage of this gift opportunity in several ways:
+As a nonprofit organization, we are tax-exempt and will receive the full amount of what you designate.
+You can take advantage of this gift opportunity in the following ways:

 Name us a beneficiary of your plan.
-All this requires is updating your beneficiary designation form through your plan administrator.
-You can designate us as the primary beneficiary for a percentage or specific amount.
-You can also make us the contingent beneficiary so that we will receive the balance of your plan only if your primary beneficiary doesn't survive you.
+This requires you to update your beneficiary designation form through your plan administrator.
+Here you can designate the University of Denver as the primary beneficiary for a percentage or specific amount.
+You can also make the University of Denver the contingent beneficiary so that the University will receive the balance of your plan only if your primary beneficiary doesn't survive you.

 A donor advised fund.
 When retirement plan assets pass to your heirs, distributions are taxed as ordinary income.
 This income tax burden can be substantial, greatly reducing the value of the intended gift.
 Instead, you can designate your donor advised fund as the beneficiary of all or a portion of your retirement plan assets.
 Your fund receives the full amount of the gift and bypasses any federal taxes.

-Legal Name: University of Denver (Colorado Seminary)
+Legal name: University of Denver

 Address: 2199 S. University Blvd., Denver, CO 80208

-Federal Tax ID Number: 84-0404231
+Federal tax ID number: 84-0404231